Wholesale ChannelOperator playbook

 A typical specialty retailer running $1M–$8M in revenue has a procurement reality that looks nothing like a single marketplace:

-Faire-addressable suppliers: 20–40% of purchasing volume.
+Faire-addressable suppliers: often a meaningful slice, not the whole supplier base.
 Faire's catalog is strongest in independent gift, home, apparel, and lifestyle brands.
-For a boutique running curated artisan goods, that coverage is meaningful.
-For a wine shop, a bicycle retailer, a pet supply operator, or a natural food co-op, the suppliers that drive 60–80% of purchasing volume — regional distributors, broadline food and beverage distributors, specialty importers, large category brands — are not on Faire's platform.
-Faire was not built for them.
+For a boutique running curated artisan goods, that coverage can be meaningful.
+For a wine shop, a bicycle retailer, a pet supply operator, or a natural food co-op, many core suppliers — regional distributors, broadline food and beverage distributors, specialty importers, and large category brands — may still sit outside Faire.

-Direct suppliers: 60–80% of purchasing volume.
+Direct suppliers still matter.
 The broadline beverage distributor who emails a PDF price list every Thursday.
 The specialty importer whose rep texts WhatsApp availability weekly.
 The regional food distributor running EDI acknowledgments.
 The large brand whose supplier portal is the only supported channel.
-These suppliers do not work through Faire and have no reason to start.
+These suppliers do not necessarily work through Faire, but they still drive the operator's buying workload.

 Order complexity that compounds.
 On any given order cycle, a typical specialty retailer manages 5–20 active purchase orders across multiple suppliers and channels simultaneously.
 Some orders are in-flight on Faire.
 Most are in-flight in an inbox, a WhatsApp thread, or an EDI queue.
 The procurement workflow has to span all of them — not just the Faire slice.